|BOOK ONLINE OR CALL TODAY!!!

 We do not guarantee that you will see a Manatee on our tour

 The guides will show you everything that they are able to, every single day.
-The Manatee is an endangered species and recent
+The Manatee is a seriously threatened species and

-skyrocketing mortality rates have threatened the Manatee further.
+recent skyrocketing mortality rates have threatened the Manatee further.
 Your expectations should be set accordingly.
-We will make every
+We will

-effort to locate and bring you to at least one Manatee, but to expect that mind blowing encounters with huge pods of Manatee
+make every effort to locate and bring you to at least one Manatee, but to expect that mind blowing encounters with huge pods of

-happen every day is unrealistic.
+Manatee happen every day is unrealistic.
 It's also unrealistic to EXPECT a Manatee to approach you.
-They are wild animals that will do as they
+They are wild animals that will

+do as they please.
 Please come prepared to enjoy your day with us no matter what you do or don't see.
+You should understand

 11. Are there restrooms?